Jim Patterson (California politician): 2010 Congressional election

 Patterson ran for the Republican nomination in California's 19th congressional district, to take over the seat of retiring Congressman George Radanovich.
 He finished second in the June 8, 2010 primary to state Senator Jeff Denham, who won the general election.

 Political positions

 In the wake of a 2018 shooting spree in Tulare County by an illegal alien, Patterson called on his fellow legislators to change California Sanctuary Law SB54 to allow local law enforcement agencies to cooperate with detainer requests from U.S. Immigration and Customs Enforcement.

+2024 election

+Patterson is barred by term limits from seeking reelection to the state Assembly.
+He's announced that he plans to run for the Fresno County Board of Supervisors in 2024.